 In terms of sheer performance, older solar panel models will always compare unfavourably, regardless of how preserved they are, due to advances in efficiency and applied technology.
 Let’s take a look at some of the key aspects of new and used solar panels to illustrate the bigger picture.

-One of the crucial downsides of used solar panels is that in the event that any damages occur, whether it’s during transport, installation, or due to bad weather, you can’t call the company and ask for repairs as part of your warranty package.
+One of the crucial downsides of used solar panels is that in the event that any damages occur, whether it’s during transport, installation, or due to bad weather, you can’t call the company and ask for repairs as part of your warranty package which can go as long as 25 years.
 Just imagine the relief you’d feel if this was something you could rely on!
 If the product was exposed to any tangible damages in the past, including micro-cracking in the cells, the efficiency rate will slowly dwindle and you may not get a good return on your investment.
 In addition, you can never be really sure how long the panel was in use or how well it was maintained by the previous owner, which might significantly shorten its lifespan.

 Where used solar panels score major points, however, is in the cost and savings department.
 Should you find a well preserved secondhand system, you’ll be able to capitalize on the warrantied 20-year yield for less than half the price of a new system.
 The efficiency of your used system should stay intact, and there are numerous small fixes and hacks you can do to maintain it.